Love & Basketball Director Says Omar Epps' Character Isn't Toxic — He's Human

 “

-"I knew that I wanted to make a Black When Harry Met Sally, my favorite love story at the time."
+"I knew that I wanted to make a Black When Harry Met Sally, my favourite love story at the time."

 gina Prince-Bythewood